Health coverage FAQsShow all answers

 - How can I use my benefits while traveling outside my health plan’s network service area?

 For our Oregon medical plans, while traveling outside of Oregon, members can receive emergency care through the First Health Network.

 - I am traveling outside of the United States.
 Am I covered under my Moda Health plan?

 Outside the United States, Oregon members may access any provider for emergency care.
 Outside of the United States, Alaska members may access any provider for emergency or urgent care.
-This care is subject to balance billing and requires you to pay your bill before submitting your claim to Moda Health.
+You are required to pay your bill before submitting your claim to Moda Health.
 All other non-emergency and non-urgent care received outside the U.S. is not covered.

 Affordable Care Act FAQsShow all answers